 Beginning with those individuals gathered in Sen. Ankeney’s barn many years ago, countless Vermonters have contributed to the early childhood accomplishments we celebrate today.
 Many actions – both great and small, taken once or many times – have cumulatively led to policy and system change that has improved the lives of Vermont’s children and families.

-We admire and respect all the dedicated voices representing different sectors – in communities, centers, agencies, home, businesses – that have leveraged their expertise and time to ensure momentum behind the Alliance’s advocacy and education efforts.
+We admire and respect all the dedicated voices representing different sectors – in communities, centers, agencies, homes, and businesses – that have leveraged their expertise and time to ensure momentum behind the Alliance’s advocacy and education efforts.

 Throughout the years, we can be thankful for a number of funders who have made our early childhood advocacy not just possible, but effective in securing change.
-The Alliance extends special gratitude to The Turrell Fund for its significant investments in advocacy, policy and services in Vermont.
+The Alliance extends special gratitude to The Turrell Fund for its significant and ongoing investments in advocacy, policy, and services in Vermont.